madewithlove/glue/README.md

 Glue is an adhesive substance used for sticking objects or materials together ( ͡° ͜ʖ ͡°)

 **Glue** is also an helper package made to quickly bootstrap packages-based applications.
-At its core it's just a container and a quick PSR7 setup, on top of which are glued together service providers and middlewares.
+At its core it's just a container and a quick PSR7 setup, on top of which are glued together service definitions and middlewares.

 This is _not_ a microframework (in the sense that it doesn't frame your work).
 If this is what you're looking for I recommend instead using [Silex], [Slim] or whatever you want.
 On the contrary, Glue is as its name indicates just a bit of glue to tie existing packages and middlewares together.
 It doesn't assume much, it won't get in your way, it's just a way to tie stuff together.